With the proper maintenance, concrete can last for decades. Learn to maintain your concrete at home and work.

 Though it may be tempting to use deicing chemicals on your driveway, this can lead to surface damage.
 The reason is that they cause thawing and refreezing of moisture, which results in the scaling of the driveway.
 Some products damage not just the concrete, but also the surrounding grass and plants.

 - Clean and Reapply Sealer

 It’s important to clean your concrete driveway regularly to maintain the seal.
 It should also be sealed on a regular basis for continued protection.
-Sealer protects the concrete from weather damage in addition to normal wear-and-tear.
+Sealer protects the concrete driveway or sidewalk from weather damage in addition to normal wear-and-tear.
 For best results, concrete driveways should be sealed about every two years.